bkacjios/lua-mumble/README.md

 		["do stuff on ping"] = function: 0xffffffff,
 	}
 }

+-- Register a mumble.voicetarget to the server
+-- Accepts multiple mumble.voicetarget objects that will all be assigned to the given ID mumble.client:registerVoiceTarget(Number id, mumble.voicetarget ...)

+-- Set the current voice target that mumble.client:play() will abide by -- Defaults to 0, the default voice target mumble.client:setVoiceTarget(Number id)

+-- Get the current voice target
+Number id = mumble.client:getVoiceTarget()

+-- Get the uptime of the current client
+Number time = mumble.client:getUpTime()

 -- Returns a table of all mumble.users
 Table users = mumble.client:getUsers()